Befriending all of your emotions!

 Shame arises when your boundaries have been broken from the inside – by something you’ve done wrong, or have been convinced is wrong.
 While anger is the honorable sentry that faces outward and protects your boundaries from external damage, shame is the sentry that faces inward and protects your internal boundaries (and the boundaries of others) from your own incorrect or ill-conceived behaviors.

 Shame is a vital and irreplaceable emotion that helps you mature into a conscious and well-regulated person.
 With shame’s assistance, you’ll be able to honorably monitor your emotions, your thoughts, your desires, and your behavior.
-However, if you don’t have conscious access to your own authentic shame, you won’t understand yourself, you’ll be haunted by improper behaviors and compulsions, you may explode with the toxic shame that torments you, and you’ll be unable to stand upright at the center of your life.
+However, if you don’t have conscious access to your shame, you won’t understand yourself, you’ll be haunted by improper behaviors and compulsions, you may deal with intense shame that torments you, and you’ll be unable to stand upright at the center of your life.

-Authentic and appropriate shame will help you turn away from your own maliciousness, charlatanism, and thievery – even when no one’s looking.
+Your shame will help you turn away from your own maliciousness, charlatanism, and thievery – even when no one’s looking.
 It will keep you punctual, polite, and upstanding, and it will lead you gently but firmly away from the path of temptation.
-Authentic shame will stand at your inner boundary and monitor everything you do.
+It will stand at your inner boundary and monitor everything you do.
 With its honorable assistance, you’ll become a conscientious and well-moderated asset to yourself and our world.
 As a result, you’ll experience authentic self-respect – which will lead you time and time again to true contentment and happiness.
 Shame is your friend, so welcome it and learn to work with it.

 Most of us were not taught to welcome or work with our authentic shame and remorse (which all of us feel naturally, especially when we’ve hurt someone); instead, most of us were taught about shame by being shamed.
 Authority figures such as parents, teachers, peers, and the media often attempt to teach and control us by applying shame from the outside, instead of trusting our natural ability to moderate our own behavior.